INSECT TREE CARE SERVICES

 Brownheaded Ash Sawfly

-The brownheaded ash sawfly is a pest that varies in severity from year to year along the Front Range.
-In some years, it can be a significant problem, while in others, it goes largely unnoticed.
-The larvae damage ash trees by chewing their leaves, typically during late May and early June.
-These larvae are pale green “worms” with light banding.
-During severe outbreaks, they can completely defoliate a tree within just a few days, causing considerable stress, especially if this occurs repeatedly.
+The brownheaded ash sawfly is a seasonal pest along the Front Range, with populations fluctuating in severity from year to year.
+Some years see significant infestations, while in others, the pest goes largely unnoticed.
+The larvae, which appear as pale green “worms” with light banding, feed on ash tree leaves, typically in late May and early June.
+During severe outbreaks, they can completely defoliate a tree within days, causing significant stress—especially if defoliation occurs repeatedly.

 Brownheaded Ash Sawfly Treatment

 Ash sawflies can be effectively controlled using insecticidal soaps, and many can also be removed with a strong water jet from a hose.
-Criterion and Safari are both very effective insecticides for managing ash sawfly populations.
+Both Criterion and Safari tree care services are very effective insecticides for managing ash sawfly populations.

 Cooley Spruce Gall